dansiviter/gcp-util/log/README.md

 * Log4j v2 `ThreadContext`: `uk.dansiviter.gcp.log.log4j2.ThreadContextDecorator` - Use with caution!
 May lead to an information leak.

 Check the JavaDoc for each class for more information.

+## Limitations

+* Timestamp Precision: Although the underlying protobuf `LogEntry` supports it, if using API client implementations, the maximum precision for timestamp is milliseconds.
+If you wish to have micro or nano then you must use a JSON formatter and Structured Logging. [googleapis/java-logging#598]